-The report also demonstrates how our involvement in regional and national water resource planning groups has influenced our revised dWRMP.
-These groups include Water Resources East and the national water Resources Long-Term Planning Framework, as well as regional abstraction groups.
-Our revised dWRMP is consistent with emerging regional and national strategy, including a focus on demand management, transfers and the potential for strategic supply-side options.
+The report also demonstrates how our involvement in regional and national water resource planning groups influenced our WRMP.
+These groups included Water Resources East and the national water Resources Long-Term Planning Framework, as well as regional abstraction groups.
+Our WRMP is consistent with emerging regional and national strategy, including a focus on demand management, transfers and the potential for strategic supply-side options.